Stytch

 03

-web3 presents a complex user experience filled with technical jargon and intricate processes.
-Should we focus on existing web3 users or newcomers to the space?
+Web3 presents a complex user experience filled with technical jargon and intricate processes.
+The team deliberated on whether to focus on existing web3 users or newcomers to the space.

 Information architecture